nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 npm run build:server
 ```

-We'll run it with the `start` script which in turn invokes the Node.js CLI:
+Afterwards, we can startup this server with the `start` script which in turn invokes the Node.js CLI:

 ```
 npm start